 - accessing learnings from external safety alerts, including the department’s significant incident reports and safety bulletins

 - as part of the change management process for introduction of new equipment or processes, and changes to existing equipment or processes

 - as part of the review process for existing plans and procedures.

 Once hazards have been identified, it is important that they are documented appropriately in order to manage the controls effectively over time.

 Mining operations may use registers to assist in maintaining the integrity of the risk management process.
 The hazard register should serve as a live reference to assist in the development of job safety analyses (JSAs) or other task-based risk assessments.

 Hazard register tool

-This hazard register presents the findings from the Department of Mines and Petroleum's investigations into 64 fatal mining accidents in the Western Australian mining industry over the period January 2000 to December 2015.
+This hazard register presents the findings from the department's investigations into 64 fatal mining accidents in the Western Australian mining industry over the period January 2000 to December 2015.

 This data should be used by employers and workers to assist in the development of safe work practices on mining operations.
 All responsible persons should carefully evaluate their safety systems and risk management processes to ensure that hazards with the potential to cause fatal accidents are highlighted in training and supervision documents.
 Precautions and critical controls should then be built into the systems of work.

 The Hazard register for Western Australian mining fatalities is not intended to be the sole source of information for developing site-specific hazard registers.